mctinker/Map-Tasker/README.md

 ## Privacy Statement

-No information whatsoever is captured and sent via the network to myself or any other third party.
+No information whatsoever is captured and sent via the network to myself or any other third party, other than through the use of server-based Ai Analysis which will send your Project/Profile/Task to ChatGPT.

 When reporting an error, you will most likely be asked to provide the output log file from the error and your XML file, both of which will be solely used to debug the program and then immediately deleted.

 The only network traffic that occurs is if and when you retrieve the backup/exported XML file directly from your Android device on the same network, and during the GUI startup to check the pypi.org server for updates to the program.